-In the case of a fixed term exclusion of fewer than five days in a term (two Dixons terms), the Pupil Discipline Committee (PDC) may hear a family's representation but does not have the power to reinstate.
+In the case of a suspension of fewer than five days in a term (two Dixons terms), the pupil discipline committee (PDC) may hear a family's representation but does not have the power to reinstate.

-In the case of a fixed term exclusion of more than five days, or bringing the cumulative total to 15 or more in that academic year, the PDC must consider within 50 school days of receiving the notification from a family.
+In the case of a suspension of more than five days or bringing the cumulative total to 15 or more in that academic year, the PDC must consider, within 50 school days of receiving the notification from a family.
 The PDC will set out its decision in writing to the family.